JannieI/canvas-workstation-V3/src/app/roadmap.md

     - add -> hyperlink inside TEXT box, thus can have Back Button.
 Think: just to a tab, or to a D too?
     - widget Title: consider adding bold and italic
     - consider if putting Templates (for D, W, etc) and CanvasSettings, TributaryTypes, etc in DB makes sense.
 Disadvantage is speed, not sure there is a real advantage.
+    - currently flip-to-table/graph is temporary - consider storing the widgetType permanently.

     Treeview:
     --------